-Winter Outdoor Survival Training in the winter snows of northern California.
+Winter outdoor survival training in the winter snows of northern California.

-Winter means extreme outdoor conditions and requires specialized skills to survive and thrive.
+Cold weather means extreme outdoor conditions and requires specialized skills to survive and thrive.

 Winter Outdoor Survival Training – Mount Shasta, CA.